xubingyue/avocadodb/Documentation/Books/Manual/Highlights.md

 - **Encryption Control**: Choose your level of [SSL encryption](Administration/Configuration/SSL.md)

 - [**Auditing**](Administration/Auditing/README.md): Keep a detailed log
-  of all the important things that happened in ArangoDB.
+  of all the important things that happened in AvocadoDB.

 Also see [What's New in 3.1](ReleaseNotes/NewFeatures31.md).